 In order to grow our business, we must continue to attract new customers in a cost-effective manner.
 We use a variety of marketing channels to promote our services and our communications platform, and we periodically adjust the mix of our marketing programs.
 If the costs of the marketing channels we use increase dramatically, then we may choose to use alternative and less expensive channels, which may not be as effective as the channels we currently use.
 As we add to or change the mix of our marketing strategies, we may need to expand into more expensive channels than those we are currently in, which could adversely affect our business, results of operations and financial condition.
-We also cannot predict the extent to which COVID-19 may cause us to adjust how we promote our services.
-We will incur marketing expenses before we are able to recognize any revenue that the marketing initiatives may generate, and these expensites and investments in new marketing campaigns.
+We will incur marketing expenses before we are able to recognize any revenue that the marketing initiatives may generate, and these expenses may not result in increased revenue or brand awareness.
+We have made in the past, and may make in the future, significant expenditures and investments in new marketing campaigns.
 We cannot assure you that any new investments in sales and marketing, including any increased focus on enterprise sales efforts, will lead to the cost-effective acquisition of additional customers or increased sales or that our sales and marketing efficiency will be consistent with prior periods.
 If we are unable to maintain effective marketing programs, then our ability to attract new customers could be materially and adversely affected, our advertising and marketing expenses could increase substantially and our results of operations may suffer.